Lam Kee Ferry: Route

 This route is restored by a new operator from 20 Jun 2015, providing services only on weekend and public holidays.

 Fleet

-Wing Yip 3 was the company's kaito for the above route.
-It is a wooden kaito and has a capacity of 122 passengers.
+Wing Yip 3 was the company's kai-to for the above route.
+It is a wooden kai-to and has a capacity of 122 passengers.

 AM50017S is the old ferry used for the route.
 It was originally a fishing boat with no seats.
 Passengers had to sit on the floor.
 It is not currently in use.